 When viewed on a smaller mobile/tablet screen, the same table will adjust so that the columns and rows are stacked, and will still align the text of the header cells with the corresponding data cells:

-If you have a site that uses any non-standard tables (not recommended for accessibility and usability) that result in the cells not displaying as expected in the responsive view, then the responsive tables functionality can be disabled if need be.
+If you have any tables without a full set of headers (not recommended for accessibility and usability) that result in the cells not displaying as expected in the responsive view, then the responsive tables functionality can be disabled if need be.